prathameshbhangale/form-builder-01/README.md

 - Users can create forms with various field types using drag and drop funtionality.
 - Each form gets a unique URL for easy sharing.
 - Responses are stored and can be accessed later.
+- Secure user authentication using JSON Web Tokens (JWT) to manage sessions and protect form access.

 ## Video Demonstration